 Together, the facilitators and the attendees of each meeting decide its direction and the way it operates; the group effectively belongs to its members.

 Individuals may attend a Group as seldom or as often as they wish.
 Some people attend regularly while others may only go along once every couple of months.

-If you are a service provider who is interested in developing a group, please contact Nina Dufeu, Head of Services, email firstname.lastname@example.org
+If you are a service provider who is interested in developing a group, please contact Nina Dufeu, Director of Services, email firstname.lastname@example.org